 As a general rule of thumb, the more your subject line sounds like it was written spontaneously and by an actual human, the higher your open rate will be.

-Say you’re hoping to land a face-to-face meeting with your lead.
-When you’re asking for this meeting, it’s important to frame your request in a way that makes things easy for your lead.
+If you’re hoping to land a face-to-face meeting with your lead, it’s important to frame your request in a way that makes things easy for your lead.

-Here’s a negative example: I’d love to set up a meeting so that I can explain our SEO services to you in detail.
-Could you propose a couple of dates and timings in which you’re available, and let me know what location works best for you?
+Here’s a bad example: I’d love to set up a meeting so that I can explain our SEO services to you in detail.
+Could you propose a couple of dates and times in which you’re available, and let me know what location works best for you?

-And a positive example: I’d love to explain our SEO services to you in person.
-Shall we meet at your office some time this week?
+And a good example: I’d love to explain our SEO services to you in person.
+Shall we meet at your office sometime this week?
 You can choose a date/time that suits you best using this link.

 See the difference?
 The easier it is for your SEO clients to follow through, the higher your chances of converting your clients.